nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

     operating envelope.
 - Parameter tuning.
   - Adjusting control system parameters to achieve desired system behaviour, often involving a gradient-based optimisation routine.
-Gradient based approached are particularly attractive when you have a complex set of metrics to deal with, as these can help you find optimal settings quickly.
+Gradient-based approaches are particularly attractive when you have a complex set of metrics to deal with, as these can help you find optimal settings quickly... and this is a topic we'll come back to.
+  - On top of this, the 'D' in 'PID' stands for 'derivative'—so where this term is actually set, the control system is using rate of change of the error signal to inform its next move.
 - Model predictive control and model reference adaptive control.
   - MPC uses gradients to optimise control inputs over some specified future horizon based on a system model, aiming to minimise a cost function that often includes terms for error, control effort, and constraints.